 An investment fund managed by Indigo is our controlling stockholder and a selling stockholder in this offering and has granted the underwriters the option to purchase additional shares described above.
-We will not receive any of the proceeds from the sale of any shares by the selling stockholders.
+We will not receive any of the proceeds from the sale of prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.

-Risk factors Please see "Risk Factors" beginning on page 23 and the other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Risk factors Please see "Risk Factors" beginning on page 24 and the other information included in this

-"ULCC" Proposed Nasdag Global Select Market symbol
+Proposed Nasdaq Global Select Market symbol "ULCC"

-The number of shares of our common stock outstanding after this offering is based on 5,248,371 shares outstanding as of December 31, 2020, and excludes:
+The number of shares of our common stock outstanding after this offering is based on 199,438,098 shares outstanding as of December 31, 2020, as well as 640,121 shares of common stock to be issued upon the exercise of options by certain selling stockholders in connection with the sale of such shares in this offering, and excludes:

-- an aggregate of 259,980 shares of common stock issuable upon the exercise of outstanding stock options as of December 31, 2020, having a weighted average exercise price of \$73.42 per share; - an aggregate of 50,559 shares of common stock issuable upon the vesting of outstanding restricted stock units ("RSUs") as of December 31, 2020;
+• an aggregate of 9,879,240 shares of common stock issuable upon the exercise of outstanding stock options as of December 31, 2020, having a weighted average exercise price of \$1.93 per share, except for 640,121 shares to be issued upon exercise of options by certain selling stockholders in connection with the sale of such shares in this offering;

-- an aggregate of 13,752 shares of common stock issuable upon the exercise of warrants issued pursuant to the Payroll Support Program Agreement with the United States Department of the Treasury (the "Treasury"), with respect to the Payroll Support Program ("PSP") established under Subtitle B of Title IV of Division A of the CARES Act (the "PSP Warrants"), having an exercise price of \$241.72 per share; - an aggregate of 62,055 shares of common stock issuable upon the exercise of warrants issued pursuant to the Treasury Warrant Agreement (the "Treasury Warrant Agreement") with the Treasury related to the Treasury Loan (the "Treasury Warrants") having an exercise price of \$241.72 per share; - an aggregate of 2,716 shares of common stock issuable upon the exercise of warrants issued pursuant to the PSP2 Agreement with the Treasury, based on the \$140 million of funding, with respect to the Payroll Support Program ("PSP2") established under Subtitle A of Title IV of Division N of the Consolidated Appropriations Act, 2021 (the "PSP2 Warrants"), having an exercise price of \$442.69 per share; - an aggregate of 641,090 shares of common stock reserved for issuance pursuant to future awards under our 2014 Equity Incentive Plan as of December 31, 2020, which will become available for issuance under our 2021 Equity Incentive Award Plan after consummation of this offering; and - an aggregate of shares of common stock reserved for issuance pursuant to future awards under our 2021 Equity Incentive Award Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering.
+- an aggregate of 1,921,242 shares of common stock issuable upon the vesting of outstanding restricted stock units ("RSUs") as of December 31, 2020; - an aggregate of 522,576 shares of common stock issuable upon the exercise of warrants issued pursuant to the Payroll Support Program Agreement with the United States Department of the Treasury (the "Treasury"), with respect to the Payroll Support Program ("PSP") established under Subtitle B of Title IV of Division A of the CARES Act (the "PSP Warrants"), having an exercise price of \$6.36 per share; - an aggregate of 2,358,090 shares of common stock issuable upon the exercise of warrants issued pursuant to the Treasury Warrant Agreement (the "Treasury Warrant Agreement") with the Treasury related to the Treasury Loan (the "Treasury Warrants") having an exercise price of \$6.36 per share; - an aggregate of 103,208 shares of common stock issuable upon the exercise of warrants issued pursuant to the PSP2 Agreement with the Treasury, based on the \$140 million of funding, with respect to the Payroll Support Program ("PSP2") established under Subtitle A of Title IV of Division N of the Consolidated Appropriations Act, 2021 (the "PSP2 Warrants"), having an exercise price of \$11.65 per share; - shares of common stock reserved for issuance pursuant to future awards under our 2014 Equity Incentive Plan as of December 31, 2020, which will cease to be available for issuance immediately prior to the consummation of this offering; and - an aggregate of 7,000,000 shares of common stock reserved for issuance pursuant to future awards under our 2021 Incentive Award Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering.